IDEAVENTIONS ACADEMY

 • 9th Grade:

-• We assess how the transition to high school is going and look at 10th grade courses, planning for the long game.
-Students are invited to summer college tours.
-The Upper School takes a college trip each year to places like New York, Boston, Philadelphia, and more!
+• We guide the transition into high school, look at upcoming courses, and plan for the long game.
+Students complete an inventory of skills, interests, and values assessments to help identify potential career fields.
+Take the PSAT for practice.
+Students are invited to summer college tours, and the entire Upper School takes a college trip each year to places like New York, Boston, Pittsburgh, and more!

 • 10th Grade: